consuldemocracy/installer/README.md

  - DelayedJobs
  - HTTPS

-It will also create a `deploy` user to install these libraries using a public ssh key
+It will also create a `deploy` user to install these libraries

 ## Screencast
 [How to setup CONSUL for a production environment](https://public.3.basecamp.com/p/dSTKWbqxtZSaSSpMiYWiqR9U)